 My primary purpose for buying the Intel Compute Stick was to have an ultra portable x86_64 server to get around ARM limitations.
 Therefore the dated Ubuntu 14.04 GUI install had to go.
 In this guide we will walk through installing Ubuntu Server 18.04 on the Intel Compute Stick!

 For this project I used the Intel Compute Stick STCK1A8LFC.
-It costs $40 at the time of writing making it an extremely cheap x86_64 microboard.
+It costs about the same as a Raspberry Pi making it an extremely cheap x86_64 microboard.
 It has a Intel Atom 1.33GHz 64 bit processor and 1GB of RAM.
 This one is the cheapest one.
 There are various more expensive models that have more USB ports and run Windows 10 and have much more memory/power.

 Since this model of Compute Stick only has 1 USB port you will need a USB hub if you don’t already have one.
 It does not need to be powered for this guide.
-I used a < $10 Sabrent USB 3.0 hub
+I used a cheap Sabrent USB 3.0 hub

 And last but not least you will need a USB ethernet adapter.
 I used my trusty Belkin.
 Make sure yours is Linux compatible, preferably plug and play without needing extra drivers.